 Repel summer pests solution #1: Use essential oils

-Use essential oils.
-Pure, naturally derived essential oils have many beneficial properties for overall health, including staving off bugs.
-Pests—and mosquitoes, ants, and ticks in particular—hate lavender, peppermint, spearmint, eucalyptus, rosemary, clove, and lemongrass.
-You can diffuse any or a combination of these oils outside to keep them away, or add some to a spray bottle for an effective bug spray (see below).
+Pure, naturally derived essential oils have many beneficial properties for overall health, including repelling pests.
+Bugs—mosquitoes, ants, and ticks in particular—hate lavender, peppermint, spearmint, eucalyptus, rosemary, clove, and lemongrass.
+You can diffuse any or a combination of these oils outside all summer long to keep them away, or add some to a spray bottle for an effective bug spray (see below).
 And if you're camping?
 Add a few drops of clove or clary sage to the campfire.

-Remove standing water.
-Keep your yard as dry as possible to avoid attracting mosquitoes, which use standing water to reproduce.
+Keep your yard as dry as possible in the summer to avoid attracting mosquitoes, which use standing water to reproduce.
 Replace existing water regularly, like in a pet's water bowl or a birdbath, and make sure to remove stagnant water from empty flower pots, kids' equipment, tires, and drainage pipes.
 If you have a decorative pond in your yard, add mosquito fish to it so they eat the larvae.

 Repel summer pests solution #6: Keep it light and breezy